WP-for-Church/Sermon-Manager/readme.txt

 * New: Add working file for rendering the feed
 * Change: Add more options to the recent sermons widget
 * Change: Add a way to get sermon's series image
+* Change: Add an option to hide read more when it's not needed
 * Fix: Audio download button glitches sometimes
 * Fix: Custom preacher label in menu lowercased when label is in lowercase
 * Fix: Feed not validating when audio files use SSL